 Geoarbitrage (a term I first read about on Freedom is Groovy) is essentially the practice of lowering your expenses by moving from an area with a higher cost of living to one with a lower cost of living.
 While I’ve normally read about it in the context of moving from one city (or even country) to another, I think it can also be applied to moving from an expensive neighborhood in a city to a cheaper one within the same city.
 I’ll call that “intracity” geoarbitrage.

 One of the ways intracity geoarbitrage takes place is through urban gentrification, as higher-income people wanting lower rents move to gentrifying neighborhoods.
 I’m not saying this is good or bad in a large-scale, “social” sense.
-I’m saying I did it, and can tell you how it was.
+(It can probably be either, depending on the circumstances).
+I’m saying I did it (in a particular neighborhood where it was widely considered a good thing), and can tell you how it was.

 Gentrifying Neighborhoods and My Experience

 Cost!
 Like I said, my rent was very low – less than half of what the same apartment would have cost me in a ritzy area.
 The place I did rent was very nice, with lots of amenities, including a great view and being situated in a secure, multi-building mixed-use complex.
 Downstairs, there was a gym, supermarket, restaurants, and some shops.
 And I was not the only young urban professional there – many others had the same idea I did.